KastnerRG/cse160-opencl/PA6/cnn/Readme.md

 ## How to Compile

 The `cnn/src/layer/custom/new-forward-kernel.cl` file contains the code for the programming assignment.
-There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
 It can be run by typing `make gpu` from the PA6 folder.
 It generates a `m2` output executable.

 ## How to test